Do You Feel Disconnected From the Present, Fearful About the Future and Controlled by the Past?

 EMDR is a highly effective therapy approach, recognized by the Department of Veterans Affairs as the foremost method of treating trauma.
 EMDR helps you to release the trauma stored in your body and brain, allowing you to more fully integrate the memories of what happened through a safe, guided process.
 You won’t forget your experience, but you can become able to look back on it without feeling the same emotional charge.
 The traumatic event will become just another past experience that contributed to who you are, losing its power to define or control you in the present.

 You don’t have to continue suffering, and you don’t have to go through it alone.
-I have been a trauma therapist for almost 10 years, and if you feel motivated to reclaim your life and engage with the present, I know that relief is possible.
-I believe that you have the courage to reach out and declare that you want something better.
+I have been a trauma therapist for almost 10 years, and if you feel motivated to reclaim your life and engage with the present, we know that relief is possible.
+We believe that you have the courage to reach out and declare that you want something better.
 Once you take that first step, I will be here to guide you toward deep, lasting healing.

 You may have questions or concerns about trauma treatment…